Estimating velocities of infectious disease spread through spatio-temporal log-Gaussian Cox point processes: Simulation study

-To simulate the spatio-temporal point pattern, we fixed the parameters as $\lambda_0=100$, $\beta_0=-1.5$, $\beta_1 = 8.0$, $\beta_2 = 2.0$, $\beta_3 = 2.0$, $\mu_1 = (0.4,0.2)$, $\mu_2 = (0.8,0.5)$, $\mu_3 = (0.2,0.8)$, and
+To simulate the spatio-temporal point pattern, we fixed the parameters as $\beta_0=-1.5$, $\beta_1 = 8.0$, $\beta_2 = 2.0$, $\beta_3 = 2.0$, $\mu_1 = (0.4,0.2)$, $\mu_2 = (0.8,0.5)$, $\mu_3 = (0.2,0.8)$, and

+Once we fixed the other parameters, for $\lambda_0$, which controls the number of points in the simulation, we proposed the following scenarios: $\lambda_0 \in [5,10,20,30]$.

-With these fixed parameters, we use the \texttt{R} package \texttt{spatstat} \cite{baddeley_2015} to generate a realization of an inhomogeneous Poisson process with intensity function given by Equation (\ref{ecu:inten_sim}) that generates 7840 points distributed in a grid of temporal resolution of $1/20$ and spatial resolution of $1/30$.
-These parameters were chosen to show spatio-temporal variability in the intensity function such that the process starts with a mode in $\mu_1$, for $t \in (0.0,5)$ the mode will move from $\mu_1$ to $\mu_2$, and for $t \in (0,1)$ the mode will move from $\mu_2$ to $\mu_3$ to finally finish with a mode in $\mu_3$.
-In Figure \ref{fig:change_intensity}, we can see how the mode of the intensity function varies in time points $0,0.25,0.5,0.75$, and $1$.
+With these fixed parameters, we use the \texttt{R} package \texttt{spatstat} \cite{baddeley_2015} to generate realizations of an inhomogeneous Poisson process with intensity function given by (\ref{ecu:inten_sim}) for each $\lambda_0$.
+This results in 359, 773, 1526, and 2276 points distributed on a grid with a temporal resolution of $1/20$ and a spatial resolution of $1/40$.
+These settings were chosen to capture spatio-temporal variability in the intensity function.
+Specifically, the process begins with a mode at $\mu_1$, then shifts from $\mu_1$ to $\mu_2$ for $t \in (0,5)$, moves from $\mu_2$ to $\mu_3$ for $t \in (0,1)$, and finally stabilizes at $\mu_3$.

-Figure \ref{fig:sim_inten} compares the true intensity function and the posterior mean generated by the model at time points $0.225$, $0.575$, and $0.875$.
-As expected, the model captures the movement of the intensity mode across time.
-Moreover, we can see that the posterior mean differs slightly from the true values near the boundaries.
-This happens mainly because the boundaries were artificially defined in the unit cube.
-However, in general, we can see that the model effectively captures the overall changes in intensity across time.

-True and computed spatial and temporal derivatives at time $t=0.225$ are shown in Figure \ref{fig:sim_grad_225}.
-For computing temporal derivatives in times $0.225$ and $0.575$, we use a step size of $\Delta_t =0.2$.
-When $t=0.875$, we use a smaller step size of $\Delta_t = 0.1$ in time because the spatio-temporal point process is defined in time in the interval $[0,1]$.
-Similarly, true and approximation of the intensity partial derivatives for times $0.575$ and $0.875$ are shown in Figures \ref{fig:sim_grad_575} and \ref{fig:sim_grad_875}.
-Overall, we can see that the approximation using finite differences captures the trend, maximum, and minimum values of the true values.

-Using the partial derivatives computed before and the gradient approximation described in Equation (\ref{ecu:apo_spa}), we can approximate the minimum velocity of the spatio-temporal point process using Equation (\ref{ecu:aprox_vel}).
-The true minimum velocity and its approximation for times $0.225$, $0.575$, and $0.875$ are shown in Figure \ref{fig:sim_vel}.
-In this figure, the arrows are the standardized vector that shows the direction in which the slowest speed of change in the intensity is obtained and its positive, i.e.,

-where the sign is a function that is $-1$ if the number is negative, $0$ if it is zero, or $+1$ if it is positive.